aimclub/SAMPO/docs/source/guidebook/connections.md

 E,A,SS,0
 ```

-Что здесь:
+What’s here:

-- B после A + 3 (пауза 3).
+- B after A + 3 (lag 3).
-- C и D вместе с B образуют неразрывную цепочку (IFS).
+- C and D together with B form an uninterrupted chain (IFS).
-- E стартует вместе с A (SS, не задерживает).
+- E starts together with A (SS, does not delay).